 There are now a multitude of studies that show that mothers and babies should be together, skin to skin (baby naked, not wrapped in a blanket) immediately after birth, as well as later.
-The baby is happier, the baby’s temperature is more stable and more normal, the baby’s heart and breathing rates are more stable and more normal, and the baby’s blood sugar is more elevated.
-Not only that, skin to skin contact immediately after birth allows the baby to be colonized by the same bacteria as the mother.
+The baby is happier, the baby’s temperature is more stable and more normal, the baby’s heart and breathing rates are more stable and more normal, and the baby’s blood sugar is more elevated, but normal.
+Not only that, but skin to skin also contact immediately after birth allows the baby to be colonized by the same bacteria as the mother.
 This, plus breastfeeding, are thought to be important in the prevention of allergic diseases.
-When a baby is put into an incubator, his skin and gut are often colonized by bacteria different from his mother’s.
+When a baby is put into an incubator, his skin and gut are colonized by bacteria different from his mother’s.

 When a baby or any mammal is taken out of this natural habitat, it shows all the physiologic signs of being under significant stress.
-A baby not in close contact with his mother (or father) by distance (under a heat lamp or in an incubator) or swaddled in a blanket, may become too sleepy or lethargic or becomes disassociated altogether or cry and protest in despair.
+A baby not in close contact with his mother (or father) by being distance (under a heat lamp or in an incubator) or swaddled in a blanket, may become too sleepy or lethargic or becomes disassociated altogether or cry and protest in despair.

 To recap, skin to skin contact immediately after birth, which lasts for at least an hour (and should continue for as many hours as possible throughout the day and night for the first number of weeks) has the following positive effects.
 The baby:

 There is no reason that the vast majority of babies cannot be skin to skin with the mother immediately after birth for at least an hour.
 Hospital routines, such as weighing the baby, should not take precedence.